danilogiarlini/ecommerce-web-app/README.md

 - Shopping cart: Users can add products to their shopping cart, update quantities, and remove items.
 - Checkout process: Users can proceed to checkout, enter shipping and payment details, and complete their orders.
 - Order tracking: Users can track the status of their orders and view order history.
-- Seller dashboard: Sellers can manage their products, inventory, and orders.
 - Admin dashboard: Administrators can manage the overall system, including user management, product management, and order management.

 ## Technologies Used

-- Front-end:Typescrip, React.js, Tailwind
+- Front-end: Typescrip, React.js, Tailwind
 - Back-end: Pocketbase

 - Additional libraries and frameworks: Bootstrap, Redux, Axios, etc.